Cookies on Websites: Are They Treating You or Tracking You?

 What Are Cookies, Really?

-• Your login details (so you don’t have to type them every time)
+• Your login details (no more typing every time)

-• Items in your shopping cart (even after you rage-quit)
+• What’s in your shopping cart (even after you rage-quit)

 • Language preferences (because no, you don’t want the site in Gibberish)